top of page

-When Is a Consumer Proposal a Better Option than Bankruptcy?
+When is a Consumer Proposal a Better Option than Bankruptcy?

 When you have financial issues that you cannot resolve alone, it may be time to consider a consumer proposal or bankruptcy.
 How can you tell the difference, and which is right for you?